-TECHNICAL SPECIFICATION SECTION No. 22 - PLUMBING

-Separation of Contract, to be awarded separate with "Contract 3".
+TECHNICAL SPECIFICATION SECTION No. 22 - PLUMBING Separation of Contract, to be awarded separate with "Contract 3".

 This work is providing and installing the components of the water supply and sanitary sewer systems inside the building.
 Connections to the water well supply, existing on-site septic tank, trench drains, mechanical room floor drain, piping for these drains and fittings are part of this contract.
-The sweep leading under slab into the building shall be included in this contract.
-The well installation will be under separate contract and include all trench work, wire, bedding, pitless adapter, pump, well pressure tank and piping from well location to into the building.
+The well pump, tank, piping and electric for well pump shall be included in this contract.
+The well will be on a separate contract.